Accommodations for Employees with Disabilities Policy

 Section 1.
 Discrimination against a Qualified Person with a Disability

-Because the College's Policy is intended to be co-existent with the requirements of applicable laws, nothing in this policy is intended to provide less substantive benefits or procedural protections than are required by these laws.
+Because the University's Policy is intended to be co-existent with the requirements of applicable laws, nothing in this policy is intended to provide less substantive benefits or procedural protections than are required by these laws.
 Likewise, nothing in this policy is intended to provide greater substantive benefits or procedural protections than are required by these laws.
-This also means that the College's ADA Policy and Procedures may have limited or no applicability to the College's study abroad or other programs operated outside the United States.
-However, practical considerations of style and a desire to present information to the College community in a useful, efficient manner dictate that the precise wording of these laws is not restated verbatim in all provisions of this policy.
+This also means that the University's ADA Policy and Procedures may have limited or no applicability to the University's study abroad or other programs operated outside the United States.
+However, practical considerations of style and a desire to present information to the University community in a useful, efficient manner dictate that the precise wording of these laws is not restated verbatim in all provisions of this policy.

 Section 2.
 Procedures for Requesting Accommodation

-While responsibility for the accommodation of employees with qualifying disabilities must be assumed and shared by all members of the College community, the College has established the following process that is designed to facilitate the reasonable accommodation of employees with disabilities:
+While responsibility for the accommodation of employees with qualifying disabilities must be assumed and shared by all members of the University community, the University has established the following process that is designed to facilitate the reasonable accommodation of employees with disabilities:

-- Eligibility: Any employee of the College may request an accommodation under this procedure.
+- Eligibility: Any employee of the University may request an accommodation under this procedure.

 Section 3.
 Documentation